The circumstances of life can cause you to lose control of the direction of your life.

 Are you confident in yourself?
 Your capabilities?
 Your ability to handle what life throws at you?

 Life is difficult sometimes.
 It can be hard to know what the right thing to do is.
 That’s why you can’t focus on the intangible, potential problems of the future.
 Instead, what you want to focus on are your own capabilities.

 Your power and strength are in your ability to problem-solve and roll with the punches.
 You can’t control what life throws at you.
 But what you can control is how you respond to those blows.

 Can you adapt and roll with it?
 Are you willing to ask for help from people who can help you?
 Are you willing to spend some time poking around on the internet for answers that might help you resolve the issue?

 You can handle so much.
 Just look at the things you’ve already handled in your life.
 There are undoubtedly some difficult things that you’ve survived and come out on top of.

 You got this.
 Know that you got this.
 Remind yourself that you got this when self-doubt creeps in.
-Tell it to go f*ck itself and handle your business.
+Tell it to do one and handle your business.
 You got this.

 9. Work on improving your self-talk.

 The words that you use matter.
 How you talk to yourself significantly impacts your self-perception, confidence in your abilities, and how you carry yourself in the world.
 In order to take your power back, you must stop using negative language to talk to yourself.

 “I’m so stupid.
 I shouldn’t have done that.”